cds-consensys/block-explorer/README.md

 4. A list of contract addresses that participated transactions
 5. Pct of Ether sent grouped by account type
 6. Pct of Ether received transactions grouped by account type
-7. How many contracts were created (seems to work on ganache networks, but not mainnet nor rinkeby.
-Haven't tested the other testnets)
+7. How many contracts were created

 # Demo
 [![asciicast](https://asciinema.org/a/iW92M7R2NAlaKAdBL7cASS0vg.png)](https://asciinema.org/a/iW92M7R2NAlaKAdBL7cASS0vg)